Thursday, February 20, 2014

 Hauling goods through the bustling Merkato

 My evening was spent walking the downtown area of the Piazza and up towards St. Georgis church, where elaborate ceremonies involving liturgical chanting and ornate orthodox costumes were being conducted in front of thousands of white-robed devotees on the occasion of Lent.
 During this fasting period, people avoid most food throughout the day and anything involving meat or dairy.
 In merely a day, Ethiopia proved to represent a stunning smorgasbord of ethnic, cultural, and religious influences resulting from thousands of years of fusion incorporating African, Middle Eastern, and sporadic European elements.
 The morning call to prayer by the Muslim muezzin is immediately followed by Orthodox Christian sermons, broadcasted via loudspeaker across the city.
 The faces on the street echo every shade of the ethnic spectrum, from fair-skinned Amharas to the golden-hued Tigrinyas to the deep ebony complexions of the Nilotic minorities.
-Everything about the land and people seems so ancient, even in spite of the nation's hurried attempts to become more contemporary.
+Everything about the land and people seems so ancient, even in spite of the nation's hurried construction attempts to become more contemporary.

 Colorful Orthodox rituals being performed in Addis for Ethiopian Lent

 Today was quite delightful, as my father was successfully able to reunite with an old high school friend and his Ethiopian wife.
 My father's friend has been living in Ethiopia for 6 years now, working with developing a facility for orphaned children.
 Hopefully, our small contribution of an outdated laptop will be of some use towards his work.
-With the luxury of a private car and "local" friends, we received a wonderful personal tour of the capital's many sights, finishing off the afternoon with a traditional Lent meal and coffee hour in a cultural tukul setting.
-Ethiopian food has never failed me, and I wallowed in the spicy flavors of various "wats" (stews) eaten with the hands using the crepe-like injera.
+With the luxury of a private car and "local" friends, we received a wonderful personal tour of the capital's many sights, finishing off the afternoon with a traditional Lent meal and coffee hour in a cultural tukul hut setting.
+Ethiopian food has never failed me, and I wallowed in the spicy flavors of various "wats" (stews) eaten with the hands using the soft and delectable crepe-like injera.

 Ethiopian food: It speaks for itself